-While Western astrology follows the position of the sun, Vedic astrology is all about the stars.
-The former was developed 2000-3000 years ago by the Greeks.
-According to Western astrology, the Sun, which is the centre of the solar system, shares the deepest bond with planet Earth.
-This ball of fire influences Earth’s Tropic of Cancer and Capricorn, which in turn, influences the lives of those living on it.
-This is why Western astrology is also known as Tropical astrology.
-This branch of astrology believes a new year begins on or around March 22nd.
-This day marks the onset of Spring and also the Vernal Equinox, the day in which, day and night last for the same duration.
-It was during the rule of the Romans that January 1st was declared the beginning of the new year.
-However, it does not have any importance in astrology.
-In fact, Aries, the first sign of the zodiac, is placed during the time of Vernal Equinox, followed by the other signs.
+Western astrology always deals with the position of the planets and its effect on the life of the human beings.
+The Western astrology was developed 2000-3000 years ago by the Greeks and they believe that Sun, which is the centre of the solar system, shares the deepest bond with planet Earth.
+This specific ball of fire influences Earth’s Tropic of Cancer and Capricorn, which in turn, influences the all the living beings surviving on the planet.
+This is the reason why Western astrology is also known as Tropical astrology.
+This branch of astrology believes a new year begins on or around March 22nd and that day marks the onset of spring and also the Vernal Equinox, the day in which, day and night last for the same duration.
+During the rule of the Romans, January 1st was declared the beginning of the New Year.
+However this particular rule does not have any significance in the field of astrology.
+It is also being said that, Aries, that is being regard as the first sign of the zodiac, is placed during the time of Vernal Equinox, followed by the other zodiac signs.